Agile-Labs-Tech/agilelabs-isms-policy/07 Secure-devt policy/README.md

 ## Risk assessment for the development process

-1. In addition to the risk assessment performed according to the Risk Assessment and Risk Treatment Methodology, the SA or Manager, IT &amp; Information Security (MIT) must periodically perform the assessment of the following:
+1. In addition to the risk assessment performed according to the Risk Assessment and Risk Treatment Methodology, the TL or ISM, IT &amp; Information Security (MIT) must periodically perform the assessment of the following:

     1. the risks related to unauthorized access to the development environment
     2. the risks related to unauthorized changes to the development environment